KevinVG207/UmaLauncher/readme.md

   - Automatically resizing the game to the largest possible size on your screen.
   - Take screenshots.
 - Or manually change settings after first launch by editing `umasettings.json`.
+  - E.g. to change the path to DMMGamePlayer to a non-default location.

 ## Disclaimer
 UmaLauncher is in no way associated with Uma Musume, Cygames or DMM.